TIME Tone of Voice — Curious & Iconic

 What is TIME's brand message?

-TIME's core message is about Defining cultural moments since 1923.
-Their concept "Cultural Moment" drives their mission: Tell the stories that matter most.
+TIME's core message: Defining cultural moments since 1923 Their mission: Tell the stories that matter most

 What makes TIME's brand voice unique?

 TIME stands out through their curious, iconic communication style.
-Their central brand tension — "News vs. Analysis" — shapes every message they craft in the Media sector.
+Their central brand tension, "News vs. Analysis", shapes how they communicate across the Media sector.

 What language style does TIME use?